asciamanna/asciamanna.github.io/talks/slalom-beyond-unit-testing/index.md

 ### Slalom - Beyond Unit Testing: The Real Value of Test-Driven Development
 _October 11, 2019 - Philadelphia, PA_

-Thanks for attending my talk, Beyond Unit Testing!
+Thanks for attending my talk, Beyond Unit Testing.
 Here you will find all of the material I referenced during the talk.

 ## Slide Deck
 TODO